erika-butrimanskiene/images-annotating/README.md

 Hi,

-I've deployed page (backend at heroku, frontend at netlify), so you can check it within this link - https://images-annotating.netlify.app
+I've deployed page (backend on heroku, frontend on netlify), so you can check it within this link - https://images-annotating.netlify.app

 Also, you can download code and run it by these steps:
 1.Download code;